St. Elizabeth Tower: outdoor & indoor 3D survey

 The image acquisition and field calibration took 6 hours.
 The data acquisition was mostly performed by the vaireco team using a handheld Sony alpha 5000.
 The upper half of the tower’s exterior surfaces was captured by Sebastian Mattes of Schwarzwalddrohne using a DJI Mavic.

 The two main challenges at the image acquisition stage were capturing every single corner and feature of the entire building both inside and outside and accurately linking the indoor images with the outdoor images.
 These challenges were however solved by carefully planning the transitions among spaces before beginning the image acquisition.
+This technique is similar to the one that was used in the case of modeling UK's tallest tower.

 From images to photorealistic, measurable data